top of page

 1

 Balance is your ability to keep your center of mass within the limits of your base support, whether this is static or dynamic.
 Stability, on the other hand, refers to your ability to control your body during movement.
 Stabilization exercises enhance muscular endurance, joint ROM (range of motion), joint and core stability and muscular coordination.
-Having good balance can help reduce occurrence of falls and ankle sprains.
-Exercise equipment includes balance trainers, suspended weight training and dumbbells.
+Having good balance, feet and ankle strength can help reduce occurrence of falls and ankle sprains.

 2

 Having a strong core enhances posture and spinal health.
 Core and flexibility exercises increase balance, stabilization and coordination of the kinetic chain, and help resolve low back issues.
 Osteopenia and Osteoporosis can occur in the neck of the femur (thigh bone) and the lumbar verterbrae (lower back).
 And the risk of hip fractures doubles every 5 years of age for seniors, so incorporating core and balance exercises is of utmost importance.
-There are many different core exercises to choose from and my exercise and training program videos will put you on the right path to strong core.
+There are many different core exercises to choose from and my exercise and training program videos will put you on the right path to a stronger core with the best core exercises for seniors.

 3

 Strength is the ability to exert force, while power is the ability to do that quickly.
 Power exercises require lower reps and heavier loads with a strong rate of force production.
 Strength training is ideal for fighting loss of bone density, while power can take it a step further.
-As you age, you want to keep your strength up.
-In strength training, you start off with stabilization strength training, then progress to muscular development strength, which helps tone your body and strengthen bones.
-From there, if desired, you can progress to maximum strength training, which in essence is getting really strong.
+As you age, you want to keep your strength up to perform daily tasks.
+In strength training, you start off with stabilization strength training, then progress to muscular development strength (muscle growth) if you choose.

 4

-Integrating cardio will help decrease your cholesterol, heart rate and blood pressure along with improving your Vo2 max.
+Integrating cardio is a must for longevity.
+It will help decrease your cholesterol, heart rate and blood pressure along with improving your Vo2 max.
 Your heart is a muscle, and like all muscles, it can become stronger and more efficient with exercise.
 Additional benefits include weight management, improved insulin sensitivity, increased lung capacity, stronger bones, and decreased stress and anxiety.
 Also incorporating SAQ exercises can be beneficial to many seniors.
 "SAQ exercises are safe and effective in slowing and potentially reversing osteopenia in older adults."
 (Heininen et al., 1996; Iwamoto et al., 2001).
 SAQ exercises should mimic daily activities - grip, standing up, stairs and balance.
+Plyometric exercises which are jumping exercises are important for helping improve power in your feet and ankles, which helps reduce your risk of falls.
+Falling is usually a power deficit problem with your feet so a focus should be exercises for your feet and ankles.

 5